wp-cli/handbook/commands/option/update.md

 : The name of the option to update.

 [&lt;value&gt;]
 : The new value.
-If ommited, the value is read from STDIN.
+If omitted, the value is read from STDIN.

 [\--autoload=&lt;autoload&gt;]
 : Requires WP 4.2.
 Should this option be automatically loaded.